ederollora/34351_AHN_P4_tutorial/exercises/route_validator/README.md

 ## Step 1: Run the (incomplete) starter code

-The directory with this README also contains a skeleton P4 program, `basic.p4`, which initially drops all packets.
-Your job will be to extend this skeleton program to properly forward IPv4 packets.
+The directory with this README also contains a `route_validator` program based on `basic.p4`.
+Your job will be to extend this skeleton program to properly addd telemetry headers and forward IPv4 packets.

-Before that, let's compile the incomplete `basic.p4` and bring up a switch in Mininet to test its behavior.
+Before that, let's compile the incomplete `route_validator.p4` and bring up a switch in Mininet to test its behavior.

 1. In your shell, run: